Team members, part-timers, and interns

 Dr. Mortada is also associate professor at the Faculty of Engineering of the Lebanese University- Hadath Campus.

-Senior Energy Engineer-Project Coordinator
+Senior Energy Engineer-Project Manager

-Reem Irany is a Senior Energy Engineer-Project Coordinator at the Lebanese Center for Energy Conservation since 2014.
+Reem Irany is a Senior Energy Engineer-Project Manager at the Lebanese Center for Energy Conservation since 2014.
 She is continuously involved in the implementation of rooftop and large scale renewable energy initiatives across Lebanon, namely the 10 solar PV public bids in landmark buildings, the 180 MW solar PV farms, and the solar plus storage project.
 Reem is currently the project coordinator of the Energy Smart Mediterranean Schools Network (ESMES) targeting the optimization of energy use in public schools through innovative monitoring-based RE and EE pilot actions.

 Reem believes that moving to LCEC provides her with a multifaceted experience and a greater impact in shaping Lebanon’s energy transition.